junchen-deng/Phylogenetics_workshop_JoaoLab_2026/README.md

 <img width="1055" height="225" alt="Screenshot 2026-06-05 at 15 43 36" src="https://github.com/user-attachments/assets/353cdf06-fb31-4102-8a53-bd077589ed23" />
 <img width="1074" height="212" alt="Screenshot 2026-06-05 at 15 45 36" src="https://github.com/user-attachments/assets/0d10c505-b832-41c6-8a44-282421942c4a" />

 > :bulb: **Tip:** Tree inference algorithms are often quite robust.
 They allow a few percentages of errors and low-density regions.
-The output tree topologies are often similar (you can keep the untrimmed version and run another tree in the next steps).
+The output tree topologies are often similar (If you have time, you can keep the untrimmed version and run another tree in the next steps).
 However, the impact can be amplified in a small dataset of a few genes.
 The best practice is to remove them.
 Sometimes, errors may occur only in some region within a single sequence.
 You can often spot it in the alignment, and you should try to trim it from this sequence.

 An example of one erroneous region in one sequence (indicated by the yellow arrow), which doesn't look right:
 <img width="1307" height="520" alt="Screenshot 2026-06-05 at 16 09 33" src="https://github.com/user-attachments/assets/325abff0-fa79-477b-94e8-d7c85a2b7627" />

 5) Save the trimmed alignments as **TEF_trimmed.fna** and **rpb1_trimmed.fna**.
 You can also download these two files from this repository.

-> :bulb: **Tip:** In AliView, you can ask it to use any tools that you prefer to perform the alignment.
+> :bulb: **Tip:** In AliView, you can ask it to use any aligners that you prefer.
 Go to AliView '**Settings**' and the tab '**Align ALL program**'.
-You can provide the command line and path to any tools that you installed.
+You can provide the command line and path to any tools that you have installed.
 By default, AliView uses **MUSCLE** for the alignment.
-I personally prefer **MAFFT**.
+I personally prefer **[MAFFT](https://mafft.cbrc.jp/alignment/server/index.html)**.

 # Part 5: Phylogenetic pipeline -- tree inference (with gene concatenation, gene partition, model selection, and bootstrapping) and a bit of bioinformatics
 We have everything ready for the tree!
 We will use the tool **IQTREE** for this purpose.

 1) Within the IQTREE installation folder, create a new folder named '**data**' and put both **TEF_trimmed.fna** and **rpb1_trimmed.fna** inside (It's only to make it easy for everyone.
 But if you understand a bit more of bioinformatics, you can have this new folder anywhere with any names)

-2) Follow the [the IQTREE installation guide](https://iqtree.github.io/doc/Quickstart), open the Command Prompt window (Run **Terminal** app in Mac and **cmd** in Windows), go to the IQTREE installation folder (Use **cd**), and run the following command. ('**data**' indicates the folder where we put the data.
+2) Follow the [the IQTREE installation guide](https://iqtree.github.io/doc/Quickstart), open the Command Prompt window (Run the **Terminal** app in Mac and '**cmd**' in Windows), go to the IQTREE installation folder (Use '**cd**'), and run the following command. ('**data**' indicates the folder where we put the data.
 It is indeed the path to this folder.
 If you have your data stored somewhere else, you need to provide the full path.)

 ```
 bin/iqtree3 -p data --prefix Ophio_nucl -m MFP+MERGE -B 1000 --alrt 1000
 ```

 To understand what each argument does, run '**bin/iqtree3 --help** ' in the Prompt window.
 We have two genes, and each of them likely fits with a different model.
-Therefore, it is best to separate them (i.e., **partition by gene**). **-p** usually takes in a partition file.
+Therefore, it is best to treat them separately (i.e., **partition by gene**). **-p** usually takes in a partition file.
 However, IQTREE can do the partition automatically if you input a data folder.
 This is what we are doing here. **--prefix** sets the prefix to the names of all output files. **-m** sets the model. **MFP** automatically determines the best-fit model by testing all available models (i.e., **Model Selection**), and **MERGE** merges partitions to increase model fit (i.e., if multiple partitions fit similar models, treating them as one may be better). **-B** enables Ultra-fast bootstrapping and **--alrt** enables SH-aLRT bootstrapping.

 If you have time, you can run IQTREE on a single alignment, TEF or rpb1, and compare the results later.
 The command is like this: